kshedden/case_studies/methods/writing-tips.md

 * Just as with other forms of statistical analysis, graphs are most effective when used comparatively.
 Thus, it is often effective to overlay or juxtapose graphs corresponding to comparisons in your analysis.
-For example, you can usually overaly 2-3 histograms or density estimates, or you can capture multiple conditional mean relationships by coloring the points in a scatterplot corresponding to different subgroups.
+For example, you can usually overlay 2-3 histograms or density estimates, or you can capture multiple conditional mean relationships by coloring the points in a scatterplot corresponding to different subgroups.